PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ## Punchlist

+* Do we need to set up Boltac's necklace of lucky charms -- with the whistle -- one from every creed or culture or god.
+Just in case.
+Then he flits through his necklace.

+I thought you hated magic?

+I do.
+It's not magic.
+It's insurance.

+En-henh, she said, mocking him.

+* At the end, he throws the charm necklace into the River Swift.

+Are you not afraid anymore?

+More afraid than ever!
+Boltac exclaimed.
+Now that I'm King, I'm not just afraid for me.
+I'm afraid for everybody else too.

+Then why did you?

+Because that's my job.
+Shielding them from the fear.
+I don't know what kind of King I'm going to be, but if the people see that their King is afraid.
+They will be afraid.

+Whatever darkness.
+It is best to face it square on.

+Why Boltac, you're starting to sound like a hero.

+Boltac made a sour face at her, then looked across the river.
+"En-henh," was all he said.

+* Move up Relan's death, so that Boltac sees it before he plunges into the pit.

 "Age and cunning will always overcome" -- tag the final twist with Boltac saying - Age and cunning.

 * Make Dimsbury want food from the beginning. (add in intro discussion, wine hurts his stomach)